aldweb/ha-tasmota-mielhvac/README.md

 ## Status

-🚧 Currently in development - tested with Mitsubishi Electric heat pumps via CN105 connection and Tasmota MiElHVAC driver.
+🚧 Currently in development - slightly tested with Mitsubishi Electric heat pumps via CN105 connection and Tasmota MiElHVAC driver, it might be broken any time.

 Feedback and contributions welcome!